Gina Yoginda: Career

 Gina entered retirement with his assignment to the armed forces headquarters on 23 February 2021.
 Upon retirement, President Joko Widodo nominated him as the ambassador to Afghanistan in June 2021.
 Although he passed the assessment process held by the House of Representatives, by the time he was confirmed as ambassador Taliban had already take control of Afghanistan following the 2021 Taliban offensive, and the post remained empty as Indonesia did not recognize the new government.
 At the end of Joko Widodo's term, in August 2024 Gina was nominated for ambassador to Syria.
 However, he was never summoned for a fit and proper test by the House of Representatives for the office.

 After Joko Widodo was replaced by Prabowo Subianto, Gina was nominated for ambassador to North Korea in July 2025.
 The post was vacant since 2021 due to the COVID-19 pandemic in the country.
+He was sworn in as ambassador on 19 December 2025 and arrived to take up his duties on 21 February 2026.
+His arrival marked the official re-opening of Indonesia's embassy in North Korea.